-The draft 2018-2022 Consolidated Plan and Analysis of Impediments are open for public comment.
-Click here to view the documents.
+The draft 2017 Consolidated Annual Performance and Evaluation Report (CAPER) Plan is open for public comment.
+Click here to view the document.

 The Community Development Block Grant (CDBG) Entitlement Program provides annual grants on a formula basis to entitled cities and counties to develop viable urban communities by providing decent housing and a suitable living environment, and by expanding economic opportunities, principally for low- and moderate- income persons.
 The program is authorized under Title 1 of the Housing and Community Development Act of 1974, Public Law 93-383, as amended; 42 U.S.C. -5301 et seq.